zz-sol/zelana/high_level_design.md

   account.
 Both are proven in the same Groth16/Baby Jubjub/Poseidon toolkit as Layer 2, so the whole system uses one proving stack.

-## 4. Why Hiding the Asset ID Is the Crux of the Whole Design
+## 4. Hiding the Asset ID

+For simplicity let's assume each bank has a different ID for a same asset.
+I.e., USDC with BoA will have a different asset ID from USDC with Chase.

 A shared tree by itself is not sufficient for a shared anonymity set.
 If a transaction publicly states "this note belongs to institution A's asset," an observer can trivially filter the tree back down to institution A's own transfer history — recreating the small-pool problem the shared tree was supposed to solve.

+The fix: _Zcash Orchard's multi-asset (ZSA) design_.

-The fix: every transfer proves membership of `(asset_id, audit_pk, issuance_pk, value_base)` in a public registry Merkle tree **without revealing which registry entry matched**.
+Every transfer proves membership of `(asset_id, audit_pk, issuance_pk, value_base)` in a public registry Merkle tree **without revealing which registry entry matched**.
 The only public facts about a transfer are: it moved *some* validly registered asset, conserved value, and correctly encrypted its values under *some* registered audit key.
 This is the same mechanism behind Zcash Orchard's multi-asset (ZSA) design, adapted here for a multi-institution setting.

-## 5. Auditability Without Breaking Anonymity for Others
+## 5. Auditability
+Audit visibility is asset-scoped and cryptographically enforced via SNARKs.

 Every output note carries an **auditor ciphertext** — an exponential-ElGamal encryption of the note's value under the *issuing institution's* registered